TCGV/blog/_posts/2021-02-18-building-a-decentralized-options-exchange.md

 In this project every option is backed by a stablecoin deposit provided as collateral, and if an option writer defaults on his liability, the option holder may seize the asset to offset the loss.
 Collateralization of assets gives holders a sufficient level of reassurance against default risk.

-You can get more details on the exchange's collateralization requirements in the [collateral allocation section](https://github.com/TCGV/DeFiOptions#collateral-allocation) of the repository documentation.
-An ad-hoc formula is being used to achieve improved capital efficiency.
+You can get more details on the exchange's collateralization requirements in the [collateral allocation section](https://github.com/TCGV/DeFiOptions#collateral-allocation) of the repository documentation, in which I present the ad-hoc formula that's being used to achieve improved capital efficiency.

 <h2>Decentralized price feeds</h2>

 One of the drawbacks of dapps is that they are isolated from the real-world and are only able to read data that is already persisted in the blockchain.
 Relying on off-chain data would break the chain of trust, since it would be impossible for other network participants to audit such data to make sure it wasn't forged.

-Fortunately there are decentralized price feeds available on ethereum that employ on-chain consensus protocols for providing trustworthy price readings.
+Fortunately there's a solution to this impediment!
+Decentralized price feeds are available on ethereum that employ on-chain consensus protocols for providing trustworthy price readings.

 <p align="center">
   <img style="max-width: 100%; max-height: 360px; margin: 10px 0" src="{{ site.baseurl }}/images/p25/consensus.PNG" alt="regular-graphs"/>